 I found a diamond-studded, gold broach amid the merchandise scattered across the floor beside him and slid it under the knot.
 That added pressure kept the blood from trickling from his wound.
 His breaths came at a weak but steady pace, so I stood, anxious to make my escape.

-As I turned, the cops busted through the door.
+As I turned, the cops burst through the door.

 The owner lived, and I was incarcerated.
 Hey, at least I ended up in a warm bed.
-The nurse at the jail started me on some medication that eased the symptoms of my withdrawals to a tolerable level.
-After a few weeks, the pangs faded.
+The nurse at jail started me on some medication that eased the symptoms of my withdrawals to a tolerable level.
+After a few weeks, the pangs faded, then disappeared.

 That was when the owner bailed me out of jail and got me a lawyer.
 I worked the lawyer's fee off in his store, and we became close friends.
 I eventually created an advertising campaign that grew his business into twenty stores and landed me a new position with a firm in Birmingham, Alabama.
-The "snow" wasn't a problem in Alabama because I found my "magic" inside the gentle curves of a tiny face, which held a set of angelic baby blue eyes.
-Of course, that was over a year after I found her mother, sobbing atop a crumpled bicycle on a cycling path through my apartment complex.
+The "snow" wasn't a problem in Alabama, and I found my "magic" inside the gentle curves of a tiny face holding a set of angelic baby blue eyes.
+Of course, that was over a year after I found her mother sobbing atop a crumpled bicycle on a cycling path through my apartment complex.

-But then, that event began an entirely different story within a new and magnificent "menagerie of life."
+But then, that event began an entirely different story within my new and magnificent "menagerie of life."